Mihai Olos: Student in the cultural capital of Transylvania (1959–1963)

-Advised by the intellectuals he had met and befriended in Oaș, he chose to go to Cluj, the cultural capital of Transylvania, instead of going to a closer town, such as Baia Mare.
+Advised by those he had met and befriended in Oaș, he chose to go to Cluj, the cultural capital of Transylvania, instead of going to a closer town, such as Baia Mare.
 The years spent in Cluj, first as a student in the teacher training college then in painting section of the newly founded pedagogical institute, were decisive for his career.
 More important than the educational institutions he had attended, it was the cultural milieu in Cluj.
-The city had impressive buildings and churches, a national theater, a philharmonic, a long academic tradition, with various higher educational institutions, humanities, arts, music, a medical school of world renown, an excellent polytechnic, a wonderful botanical garden and a marvelous university library, important literary magazine.
-There were also the great professors and artists populating the town and these institutions, though some of the great personalities were still prosecuted.
-Among these were the great poet and philosopher Lucian Blaga who had been given a humble job at the university library and, the more visible for his patriarchal appearance, prose writer Ion Agârbiceanu.
+The city had a national theater, a philharmonic, a long academic tradition, with various higher educational institutions, humanities, arts, music, a medical school, a polytechnic, a botanical garden and a university library.
+There were also the great professors and artists populating the town and these institutions, though some of the personalities were still prosecuted.
+Among these were the great poet and philosopher Lucian Blaga who had been given a job at the university library and, the more visible for his patriarchal appearance, prose writer Ion Agârbiceanu.
 The city was accommodating thousands of students coming from different parts of the country, some of them, like himself, born in peasant families and determined to become intellectuals according to the traditional Transylvanian respect for learning.
 (Note: Mihai Olos' article written to commemorate his friend "Pictorul Cornelius Brudașcu la cei 70 de ani ai săi", Transilvania, 6/2007, 93–96, give a vivid description of this period.)